garvk1708/AirQualityMonitoringSystem/README.md

 ### Temperature
 - Measures the ambient temperature in degrees Celsius (°C)
 - Comfortable range is typically between 18°C and 24°C
+- Visualized with temperature-appropriate color coding

 ### Humidity
 - Measures the relative humidity as a percentage (%)
 - Comfortable range is typically between 30% and 50%
+- Important for comfort and prevention of mold/dryness issues

 ### Air Quality
 - Measures air quality in parts per million (PPM)
 - Lower values indicate cleaner air
 - Values below 100 PPM generally indicate excellent air quality
+- Higher values may indicate presence of pollutants requiring ventilation

 ## Troubleshooting

 If you encounter issues connecting to the ESP8266:

-1. Verify that the ESP8266 is powered on and connected to the network
+1. Verify that the ESP8266 is powered on and connected to the same network as your computer
 2. Check that the IP address in the dashboard sidebar matches your ESP8266's IP address
 3. Ensure there are no firewall settings blocking the connection
+4. Try enabling "Demo Mode" to see the dashboard functionality without requiring the actual device
-4. Restart the ESP8266 device if necessary
+5. Restart the ESP8266 device if necessary

 ## How It Works

 The application continuously polls the ESP8266 device, which runs a web server that returns JSON data from the connected sensors.
 The dashboard processes this data, stores it in a session state for historical tracking, and uses simple linear regression to make predictions about future values.

+In demo mode, the application generates realistic sensor data that mimics the behavior of actual sensors, allowing you to test and demonstrate the dashboard functionality without requiring the physical hardware.

 ## References

 This application adapts code from the original `esp.py` Python script and integrates with the `air_monitoring_system.ino` Arduino program running on the ESP8266 device.
+The demo mode functionality was added to allow viewing and testing of the dashboard without requiring the physical ESP8266 hardware.